ketsiambaku/SLIC-Extension-Research/README.md

 ### Running the Test

-To see the full LTriDP pipeline combined with SuperDuperPixel, run:
+To see the full LTriDP pipeline combined with SuperDuperPixel in action, run:

 ```sh
 ./SDP_LTRIDP/build/tests/test_complete_pipeline_v2 ltridp/data/input output_sdp_ltridp